eigmax/Ziren/README.md

 ## Why MIPS?

-* MIPS is stable and comprehensive and has an established ecosystem and a great compatibility, like Optimizm Fraud proof VM
-* MIPS32r2 vs RV32IM
+**MIPS32r2 is more consistent and offers more complex opcodes**

-> * J/JAL series instructions have a jump range of up to 256MiB
+* The J/JAL instructions support jump ranges of up to 256MiB, offering greater flexibility for large-scale data processing and complex control flow scenarios.
-> * Rich bit manipulation instructions
-> * More conditional selection instructions, MOVZ, MOVN etc.
+* MIPS32r2 has rich set of bit manipulation instructions and additional conditional move instructions (such as MOVZ and MOVN) that ensure precise data handling.
+* MIPS32r2 has integer multiply-add/sub instructions, which can improve arithmetic computation efficiency.
+* MIPS32r2 has SEH and SEB sign extension instructions, which make it very convenient to perform sign extension operations on char and short type data.

+**MIPS32r2 has a more established ecosystem**

+* All instructions in MIPS32r2, as a whole, have been very mature and widely used for more than 20 years.
+There will be no compatibility issues between ISA modules.
+And there will be no turmoil caused by manufacturer disputes.
+* MIPS has been successfully applied to Optimism's Fraud Proof VM

 ## Acknowledgements
 The zkMIPS draws inspiration from the following projects, which represents the cutting-edge zero-knowledge proof systems.
 - [Plonky3](https://github.com/Plonky3/Plonky3): zkMIPS proving backend is based on Plonky3.
-- [SP1](https://github.com/succinctlabs/sp1): zkMIPS recursion compiler, circuit builder, precompiles originate from SP1.
+- [SP1](https://github.com/succinctlabs/sp1): zkMIPS circuit builder, recursion compiler, and precompiles originate from SP1.